 Surge in demand for Turkish lira as UK holidaymakers eye unprecedented rates

-Foreign currency suppliers in the UK are struggling to meet demand for Turkey’s collapsed currency.
+An ongoing diplomatic stand-off between Turkey and the US may have sent the lira spiralling into crisis, but this has turned into a bonanza for British holidaymakers.

-UK holidaymakers changing £100 on Tuesday could get 880 lira, up from 680 lira on August 9.
+UK holidaymakers could get 880 lira for £100 on Tuesday up from 680 lira on August 9.
+As people flock to the country to make the most of the cheap exchange, here's what your money can get you now :

-This has led to a surge in people buying the currency at unprecedented rates.
+While soaking up the sun, you could enjoy a mid-range bottle of wine for less than £5 or spend as little as £1 on a pint of beer.

-Post Office Travel Money apologised to holidaymakers who have struggled to get hold of lira from some of its branches.
+If food is more your thing, a fast food meal comes in at under £2.50 or you could dine with a friend over a three-course meal for less than £25.

 A spokesman for the firm said: “We currently have strong supplies of Turkish lira across the Post Office network, however a small number of branches may be running low on stock due to the unprecedented demand.